songfd2018/SurNet/README.md

 R --vanilla --slave < simulate_SMMB.R
 ```

 It will generate a 150-actor network with time-to-event data between pairs of users.
 The observed data, including survival times, censoring indicators and covariates, will be stored as the `Dat` variable in the workspace `ObsData/Obs_SMMSB_v1.RData`, while the whole workspace with the true values of parameters will be saved in the workspace `ObsData/workspace_SMMSB_v1.RData` to verify the inference results.
-The adjacent matrix of the synthetic network is drawn as `Images/Adjacent_matrix_grey_v1.jpg` as Figure 1(b) in the main text.
+The adjacent matrix of the synthetic network is drawn as `Images/Adjacent_matrix_grey_v1.jpg`.

 3. To reproduce the statistical inference in our manuscript, please run